g-b-w/nba-minutes-analysis/README.md

 ## Exploratory Analysis

-**Points vs. Minutes Played, colored by team win %** Outliers in minutes or scoring tend to correlate with *lower* winning percentages — suggesting over-reliance on one or two players may hurt team success more than it helps.
+**Points vs. Minutes Played, colored by team win %** Outliers in minutes or scoring tend to correlate with *lower* winning percentages, suggesting over-reliance on one or two players may hurt team success more than it helps.

 ![Points vs Minutes scatterplot](figures/scatterplot_pts_vs_minutes.jpg)

 **Minutes Played distribution by team**
-Successful teams (Milwaukee, Miami, Boston) tend to show a plateau at the top of their minutes distribution — a more even rotation.
+Successful teams (Milwaukee, Miami, Boston) tend to show a plateau at the top of their minutes distribution, showing a more even rotation.
 Weaker teams (Atlanta, Brooklyn, Orlando) show an outlying hump, suggesting heavier reliance on fewer players.

 ![Density plot by team](figures/density_minutes_by_team.jpg)

-**League-wide distribution of minutes played** Right-skewed, as expected — most players are role players (10-15 min/game), with a small number of high-minute stars.
+**League-wide distribution of minutes played** Right-skewed, as expected, displaying that most players are role players (10-15 min/game), with a small number of high-minute stars.

 ![Histogram of minutes played](figures/histogram_minutes_distribution.jpg)